 A frequently unrecognised problem is the lack of mental autonomy that can be induced by a surfeit of technology.
 It is strongly arguable that “more choice” is not a liberating factor in many cases, but instead the cause of an increased dependence upon distractions and complications.
 Social networking websites like Facebook have received strong criticism in Britain for encouraging semi-literate contributions and libels.
 Troll activity now causes much consternation.
 Trolls are pseudonymous entities who are calculating no come-back for their transgressions.

 Google Inc. of California has a huge public responsibility in relation to websites and blogs.
 Unfortunately, Google gives priority to backlinks, not quality of content.
 On Google Search, inferior (and also defamatory) blogs can get preferential treatment over diligent websites conveying far more relevant information.
 The visible discrepancies in this situation are pronounced.
-The length of Search list entries is no longer specified, unlike the situation several years ago.
+The length of Search list entries is no longer specified, unlike the situation existing a decade ago.
 This blanking of detail assists web junk.

 The subject of blogs is awkward.
-Some academics refuse to discuss these proliferating web denizens save in negative terms.
-That is because blogs have a reputation for being too short, too convenient, badly written, misleading, and laden with personal biases.
+Blogs have a reputation for being too short, too convenient, badly written, misleading, and laden with personal biases.
 Yet there are a number of superior blogs in evidence, and some academics are known to employ blogs as part of their output.
 What seems to be lacking is a quality standard.
-Critics of the blog phenomenon refer to a technological explosion in which millions of keyboard opportunists are trying their luck.
-Google panders to the blog game without setting due standards of etiquette.

 At first I was very resistant to commencing a blog, despite some encouragement to do so.
 Eventually I relented at the end of 2009, over two years after my first website appeared.
 I have since maintained Commentaries.
 I reasoned that, since a number of academics used blogs, it was not a bad thing to do, providing that the rules are observed.
 The competent assessors of blog materials insist upon certain rules of deportment, which are: